Tips for Tinting Epoxy Resin

-There are a myriad of uses for epoxy resin, but for some, its natural color leaves a lot to be desired.
-Fortunately, there are many ways to achieve the desired color(s) for projects with epoxy – from homemade colorants – to professional dyes and tints – there’s a color out there to suit your needs.
+There are many uses for epoxy resin, but for some, its natural color could use a makeover.
+Fortunately, there are several ways to achieve whatever colors you desire for your epoxy project!
+From homemade colorants to professional dyes and resin pigment powders, there’s color options out there to suit your needs.

 Misc.
 Tinting Materials

 As mentioned earlier, we’ve known some of our artisans and crafters to use some interesting items found around the home to add color to their projects.
-These include powdered and liquid makeup, wood shavings, colored chalk dust, food coloring and various paints.
+These include powdered and liquid makeups, wood shavings, colored chalk dust, food coloring and various paints.
 Almost anything that can be added to epoxy resin may be used to add pigment to artwork and craft creations.
 Keep in mind however, that professional tints and dyes will help ensure the best results!
-Happy Crafting!

-ProMarine Supplies recommends epoxy tint, or possibly trying powders or water-based paints to color epoxy resin.
-But notes, “Always be sure that anything you use does not have an oil base as that can negatively affect the curing of the epoxy.
-You can find many reasonably priced epoxy tints on Amazon or eBay.”
+Pro Marine Supplies recommends trying our new Pro Mica powders or water-based paints to color epoxy resin.
+Make sure that what you use does not have an oil base because this can negatively impact the curing of the epoxy.

 What you use to add color to alter your epoxy resin pigment really depends upon the results you’re seeking and the number of items you’re tinting.
 For small batches of personal hobby items, using almost any coloring that looks good to you will fit the bill.
 But for artisans creating a number of objets d’art for events, shows or otherwise for purchase it’s probably best to go with professional epoxy color powders, pigment powders, or dyes.
 This will ensure optimal and consistent results.